Voter Suppression and Voter ID Laws

 What Are Voter ID Laws?

-Voter ID laws require that a voter, or prospective voter, present a specific type of identification or set of forms in order to cast a ballot, typically an ID that has:
+Voter ID laws require that a voter, or first-time voter, present a specific proof of identification or set of forms in order to cast a ballot, typically an ID that has:

 - A photo or a specific type of photo